Stenstromen/miniomatic/README.md

 #### 4. STORAGECLASSNAME
 * **Description**: Specifies the name of the storage class to be used for creating persistent volumes.
 * **Default**: `local-pv`
+* **Note**: Storage Class needs allowVolumeExpansion set to true in order to be able to resize the volumes.

 #### 5. API_KEY
 * **Description**: Specifies the API key to be used for authenticating requests to the API.